solana-turbin3/q1-25-builder-bgraokmush/README.md

 - **[pre-request](./airdrop)**: This folder contains examples of interacting with Solana's RPC using TypeScript.
 It includes scripts to perform operations such as querying account data, sending transactions, and more.
 - **[rust-pre-request](./rust-prereq)**: This folder contains examples of interacting with Solana's RPC using Rust.
 It includes scripts to perform operations such as querying account data, sending transactions, and more.
+- **[spl-token](./spl-token)**: This folder contains examples of creating and interacting with SPL tokens on Solana.
+It includes scripts to create tokens and NFT, transfer tokens, and more.

 <p align="right">(<a href="#top">back to top</a>)</p>